Scattering theory of thermal and bipolar thermoelectric diodes

-Screening hence also induces a bipolar thermoelectric diode.
-To further understand this mechanism, let us concentrate on the particular configuration marked by $\star$ in Fig.~\ref{fig:rectification_NL_gamma1_x2}(a), where $I^F=I^B$.
-There, resonances $\varepsilon_{1}$ and $\varepsilon_3$ are both over the chemical potential and slightly detuned, $\varepsilon_{1}<\varepsilon_3$.
-The transmission probability ${\cal T}(E)=|{\cal S}_{12}(E,\mathbf{U})|^2$ is plotted in Fig.~\ref{fig:rectification_NL_gamma1_x2}(e), which shows two main features with opposite thermoelectric contribution: a wide double peak for $E>\mu$, due to the position of the dots, and a sharp resonance at $E<\mu$ due to the Fabry-Perot interference in 2.
-On one hand, the negative-energy resonance contributes to extract charge from 2 to the hot terminal, which causes $U_2<0$ in both F and B configurations, shifting the resonance down in energy with respect to equilibrium.
-On the other hand, the position of $\varepsilon_\alpha$ contributes to inject hot particles from the hot reservoir to the QDs, hence both $U_1,U_3>0$.
-In the F case, this brings $\varepsilon_1+U_1$ closer to $\varepsilon_3+U_3$ (which is obviously less affected by $T_L$), enhancing and narrowing the double peak, while in the B case, the opposite occurs, resulting in a smaller and broader peak~\cite{SM}.
-Eventually, the thermoelectric contribution of the reduced double peak is smaller than that of the Fabry-Perot resonance, which is closer to the chemical potential, so $I^B$ (but not $I^F$) changes sign.
+Screening hence also induces a bipolar thermoelectric diode, in this case respecting microreversibility: $|{\cal S}_{LR}(E,\mathbf{U})|^2=|{\cal S}_{RL}(E,\mathbf{U})|^2={\cal T}(E)$.
+To further understand this mechanism, let us concentrate on the particular configuration marked by $\star$ in Fig.~\ref{fig:rectification_NL_gamma1_x2}(a), where $I^F{=}I^B$.
+There, both resonances are over the chemical potential and slightly detuned, $\varepsilon_{3}>\varepsilon_1>\mu$.
+The transmission probability ${\cal T}(E)$ [see Fig.~\ref{fig:rectification_NL_gamma1_x2}(e)] shows two main features with opposite thermoelectric contributions: a wide double peak around $\varepsilon_1,\varepsilon_3>\mu$, and a sharp peak at $E<\mu$ due to the Fabry-Perot interference in $\alpha$=2.
+Note that ${\cal T}(E\approx\mu)$ is flat, which suppresses the linear term ($L^{(1)}{\propto}\partial{\cal T}/\partial E$) according to the Mott formula~\cite{benenti:2017}.
+In F, increasing $T_L$ increases $\delta q_1$ and hence $U_1$, bringing the two Breit-Wigner resonances closer and resulting in a sharper and higher double peak at positive energies, see Fig.~\ref{fig:rectification_NL_gamma1_x2}(e).
+Oppositely, the corresponding increase of $U_3$ in B separates the two resonances, making the double peak wider and lower, i.e., reducing its contribution to $I^B$.
+Eventually, the opposite contribution of the Fabry-Perot peak at negative energies dominates, inducing $I^B$ to change sign~\cite{SM}.
 This bipolar diode is hence induced not only by screening but also by quantum interference.

+The bipolar effect persists for higher $\Delta T$, cf. Fig.~\ref{fig:rectification_NL_gamma1_x2}(f), and the thermal diode is robust: one polarity exhibits vanishing and even negative thermal differential conductance for large $\Delta T$~\cite{SM}, see Fig.~\ref{fig:rectification_NL_gamma1_x2}(g).
+We attribute this effect to the same mechanism discussed above.